John Bronson: Later career and personal life

 After his NFL career, Bronson served as President of the Phoenix Chapter of the NFL Players Association from 2015 to 2017.
 In 2013, he launched the PACC Pro Network (formerly the Pro Athlete Chamber of Commerce) and is also the principal of John Bronson Marketing and Bronson Enterprises, which span ventures in travel, real estate, and business advisement.

-Bronson is the founder and managing director of Finger Licking Dutch, a stroopwafel company producing authentic caramel waffle cookies from the Netherlands.
+Bronson is the founded Finger Licking Dutch, a stroopwafel company producing authentic caramel waffle cookies from the Netherlands.
 The brand built nationwide distribution, with customers including TJ Maxx, HomeGoods, the Home Shopping Network, and over 10,000 retail partners such as coffee shops, boutique stores, restaurants, and grocery outlets.
 Finger Licking Dutch was successfully acquired in 2022.

 He also served as executive director of Social4M, followed by his role as chief business officer of Conan Medtech before being enlisted by Armilla Tech, where he now serves as chief growth officer, advisor, and co-owner.

 Bronson is married to Anna Bronson, a former corporate attorney and current international yoga advisor.
 Together, they have a daughter who is actively modeling for various brands and outlets.

 Bronson has two younger brothers who also played in the NFL: Demitrius Bronson with the Seattle Seahawks, and Josiah Bronson with the New Orleans Saints, Cleveland Browns, Dallas Cowboys, Miami Dolphins, Indianapolis Colts, UFL’s Memphis Showboats, and currently the Tennessee Titans.
 His sister was a two-sport collegiate athlete at Morgan State University, excelling in both basketball and track.